TelepathicGrunt/WorldBlender/README.txt

 	Importing Features:
 ·Added dedicated support for DimDungeon mod!

+	Config:
+·Added the ability to blacklist mods, biomes, structures, features, carvers, entities, and surfaces from being import into World Blender.
+·Added option to print out the resource location (IDs) into a file called resourceLocationDump.txt so you can target certain features or biomes to blacklist easier.

 	Teleportation:
 ·Made World Blender Portal slightly less intense on the eyes.
 ·World Blender Portal now has the Dragon Immune, Impermeable, Portals, and Wither Immune tags.